AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/installation.rst

         },
     }

-See the `authentication documentation <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html#authentication-settings>`_ for what other settings will need to be set.
+See the `S3 authentication documentation <https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html#authentication-settings>`_
+for what other settings will need to be set.

 Use with Azure Blob Storage